-Below, discover 30 gentle and calming journal prompts for anxiety designed to help you gently probe your anxiety with love, compassion, and kindness.
-Find a quiet place where you can connect with your inner self and allow yourself to align with the emotions of peace, tranquility, and calmness within.
+Below, discover 30 journal prompts for anxiety designed to help you gently explore your anxiety with love and kindness.
+Find a quiet place where you can connect with your innermost self, and allow yourself to answer each question with truth and compassion.

 What does anxiety feel like to you?